scabini/MLP-CN_dataset/README.md

 # MLP-CN_dataset

+This repository corresponds to the work "Structure and Performance of Fully-Connected Neural Networks Through Complex Networks", which introduces the concept of Bag-Of-Neurons (BON) for analyzing neurons on fully-connected neural networks using Complex Networks.

-A dataset of fully-connected neural networks trained on vision benchmarks and their corresponding Complex Network (CN) properties.
+We provide a dataset of fully-connected neural networks trained on vision benchmarks, and their corresponding Complex Network (CN) properties.
 Models are MLPs with sizes 784x200x100x10, ReLu/softmax activations, and trained with stochastic gradient descent.

-Data contains all their synapse states, i.e., from random initialization and throughout all training epochs.
-Complex Network measures are then computed individually to all its hidden neurons.
+Data contains all network synapses from random initialization and throughout all training epochs.
+Complex Network measures are then computed to all hidden neurons.

 Data is stored in a server and can be accessed at http://scg-turing.ifsc.usp.br/data/bases/MLP-CN_dataset/
   - The main directory contains subfolders separated by the target vision benchmarks ("benchmark_deepFeedForward")